 BWF Position on Betting

 BWF Regulations prohibit players (who have competed in at lease 3 international competitions) from betting on badminton.
-In mid March 2016, BWF updated the Code of Conduct in Relation to Betting, Wagering and Irregular Match Results – see the announcement.
+In mid March 2016, BWF updated the Code on The Prevention Of The Manipulation Of Competitions – see the announcement.

 The regulations also prohibit bribes, or offering anything of value, to influence the outcome of a match.

 The Codes of Conduct for players, coaches, officials cover the following areas:

 - Conduct contrary to the integrity of the game.

 - Wagering anything of value in connection with a tournament in which a player will be at, or competing in.